LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nanas-sunday-jams-patience-and-fortitude-valaida-snow/index.md

   - >-
     imported/nanas-sunday-jams-patience-and-fortitude-valaida-snow/image1325.jpeg
 description: >-
-  Banner artwork by the majestic Trav, all of Nana&#39;s jams are gathered in&nbsp;this playlist.
+  Banner artwork by the majestic Trav, all of Nana;s jams are gathered in;this playlist.
 Yes Yes Sunday jammers.
 Warm greetings and salutations the big fizzy, sherbet dipped kind.
 So, the last few days have been spent in a medium sized dive into early jazz and the pioneers who gave birth to the various forms.
 Such [...]Read More...
 published: true
 tags: feature
 featured: false